tigerbeetle/tigerbeetle/src/clients/node/README.md

 })
 ```

 One of the ways TigerBeetle achieves its performance is through batching.
-This is reflected in the below function interfaces where each one takes in an array of commands.
+This is reflected in the below function interfaces where each one takes in an array of events.

 ### Account Creation